Leibou/Ibrahima_NIANG_050192/README.md

 # School Management Project - Test for Anywr
-This test project aims to demostrate :
+This is spring boot test project for achieving submitted test from Anywr Group

 ## Features
 * User registration and login with JWT authentication